nucypher/nucypher/docs/source/staking/remote_worker_cli.rst

 Cloud Worker Management
 =======================

-NuCypher maintains a CLI to assist with the management of multiple Nucypher Ursula nodes deployed in the cloud, that leverages automation tools such as Ansible and Docker.
+NuCypher maintains a CLI to assist with the management of multiple Nucypher Ursula nodes deployed on cloud infrastructure, that leverages automation tools such as Ansible and Docker.

 .. code:: bash